Top 10 Tips for Reducing Your Electricity Bill

-By generating your own electricity you will lower the amount of energy you’ll need to buy from the grid, greatly reducing your bills while also improving your carbon footprint.
+By generating your own renewable energy, you will lower the amount of electricity you’ll need to buy from the grid, greatly reducing your bills while also improving your carbon footprint.
 Your solar energy system will continue to generate free electricity from the sun year after year.

-When your solar PV system has been sized correctly, investing in solar can reduce your bills by up to 90%.
-In some cases you may end up with a credit on your bill.
+When your solar power system has been sized correctly, investing in solar can reduce your bills by up to 90%!

-With over 10,000 installations under our belt, Infinite Energy are one of Australia’s largest and most experienced solar providers.
-To find out how solar could help your family save on electricity costs, contact us for a no obligation quote today or give us a call on 1300 074 669.
+With over 17,000 solar power installations under our belt, Infinite Energy are one of Australia’s largest and best solar providers.
+To find out how investing in solar energy could help your family save on electricity costs, contact us for a no obligation quote today or give us a call on 1300 074 669.